betsalel-williamson/fpga-hello-world/SETUP.md

 ## 1. Docker

-Docker is used to build and run the specialized FPGA development environment image, ensuring a consistent and reproducible build process.
+Docker is used to build and run the specialized FPGA development environment images, ensuring a consistent and reproducible build process.
 For macOS users, especially those with Apple Silicon, [Colima](https://github.com/abiosoft/colima) is a recommended lightweight alternative to Docker Desktop.

 - **Installation Guide (Docker Desktop):** [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)